storybuilder-org/StoryBuilder-Manual/README.md

 # About StoryBuilder's User Manual

-The StoryBuilder User Manual is the GitHub Pages website located at https://storybuilder-org.github.io/StoryBuilder-2/ which is associated with the project's repository: https://github.com/storybuilder-org/StoryBuilder-2
+The production StoryBuilder User Manual is the GitHub Pages website located at https://storybuilder-org.github.io/StoryBuilder-2/ which is associated with the project's repository: https://github.com/storybuilder-org/StoryBuilder-2 This manual is also the online help system for StoryCAD.

-The User Manual is generated from a series of static pages in Markdown (.md) format, but StoryBuilder's user manual is stored as a Scrivener project and compiled as a MultiMarkdown file.
+The User Manual is generated from a series of static pages in Markdown (.md) format, but StoryBuilder's user manual is stored and editied as a Scrivener project and compiled as a MultiMarkdown file.

 Scrivener is a popular WSIWYG ('what you see is what you get') text editor which allows generating its output in multiple formats.Scrivener's